priyanka2222/priyanka2222/README.md

 ### Here is what I'm working on!👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...JAVASCRIPT
+- 🔭 I’m currently working on ...Frontend
 - 🌱 I’m currently learning ...REACT.JS
-- 👯 I’m looking to collaborate on ...REACT.JS
+- 👯 I’m looking to collaborate on ...CSS
-- 🤔 I’m looking for help with ...AWS
+- 🤔 I’m looking for help with ...BackEnd
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...priyankasidgiddi106925@gmail.com
 - 😄 Pronouns: ...Priya